 This article explains how Transition to Retirement pensions have changed post-1 July 2017 and identifies three scenarios where this strategy might still be used to great benefit.

 Thanks to changes to superannuation, Transition to Retirement (TTR) pensions have lost a little of their gloss with earnings on the investments that support the pension being taxed at 15%.
 This applies from 1 July 2017 to both new and existing pensions.

 However, that’s about the extent of the bad news.
-For those over 60, the pension payments will remain tax-free and TTR strategies can continue to provide a number of benefits for people nearing retirement.
+For those over 60, the pension payments remain tax-free and TTR strategies can continue to provide a number of benefits for people nearing retirement.
 Let’s look at some options available to 62-year-old accountant, Brian.
 He works full time and is on an annual salary of $100,000.

 To download and use this article, make sure you're logged in.
 No login details?
 Register above for full access.